 Employment & Income

 As of recent, the city has an unemployment rate of 5.3%, slightly lower from that recorded in 2014.
-This is due to the increase of jobs that were made available sometime in May of that same year.
+This is due to the increase in jobs that were made available sometime in May of that same year.
 One of the most notable is the expansion of IKEA in the area, building a complex on a 21-acre lot.
 This produced 300 jobs for people in St. Louis.
 There is a projected 1.7% increase in job growth and availability annually in the coming years.
 The median household income is at $55,598 and it is projected to grow at about 1.1% annually.

 Because of its location, several companies have chosen to establish a branch in St. Louis, thus, also contributing to its economy.
 Some of the most renowned Fortune 500 companies that have made this city their home are: